Regulation updates as of June 12, 2019

 HELLS CANYON RESERVOIR: trout, crappie, bass, catfish

 Fishing is starting to pick up for bass, catfish and crappie.
-Good fishing for trout can be had at tributary inlets.
+Best trout fishing will be at tributary inlets.

 SNAKE RIVER below HELLS CANYON RESERVOIR: trout, steelhead, bass

 SNAKE RIVER (above Brownlee Reservoir): channel catfish, flathead catfish, smallmouth bass

-No recent fishing reports, however fishing is likely slow for most species.
+No recent fishing reports, however fishing is likely good for most species.
 Access is limited for bank anglers in this portion of the Snake River.
 Ontario State Recreation Site (Or.
 State Parks), River Park (Nyssa) and the east side of the bridge over the Snake River near Adrian provide some public access.
 The Outdoorsman in Ontario (NE 2nd St and E Idaho Ave.) may have local knowledge of other access points for bank anglers.